bruceharrison1984/fake-salesforce-remote-objects/readme.md

 - The `jsShorthand` name for `apex:remoteObjectModel` can be explicitly defined in the DOM element, or it is automatically derived from the `name` attribute
   - Automatically derived shorthand names are simply `js prefixed to the name` attribute (Contact -> jsContact)

+## Fake fields
+**These fields are not part of the Salesforce spec, and they should not be referenced directly in your code.**

+These fields are added to any fake objects created.
+They simply exist to make local development easier and help you keep track of objects.

+- `_sfObjectType`
+  - The Salesforce Object Type declared in the apex:remoteObjectModel
+- `_controllerName`
+  - The name of the function that created this object
+- `_fakeCount`
+  - When doing a query or retrieval, this field keeps count of the returned objects

-## Object functions
+## Fake Object functions
+This list contains the fuctions that have been **faked** from the Salesforce Remote Object API.
+It probably won't ever contain all of the possible functions, just the most frequently used ones.
+Console messages are used extensively so you can follow your API calls during development.

+- `constructor({ field: 'value', field2: 'value'})`
+  - Any fields passed in to the constructor will be assigned to the created object
+  - Any retrievals from this object will return an array of *n* clones of this object
-- get
+- `get("FieldName")`
-  - If the value was initialized during construction (`sfRemoteObject.jsContact({ someField: 'test'})`), it will be echo'd upon get
+  - If the value was initialized during construction
+    - The value will be returned
+  - If the value was set in code
+    - The value will be returned
-  - If the value was not initalized, it will return an empty string ('')
+  - If the value was not initalized
+    - it will return an empty string ('')
-  - If the field *was not* declared in the apex:remoteObjectModel DOM element, an error message will be printed in the console but your code will still be allowed to run.
-The return value will also make note of this error.
+  - If the field *was not* declared in the apex:remoteObjectModel DOM element
+    - an error message will be printed in the console but your code will still be allowed to run
+    - The return value will also make note of this error.
+- `retrieve({ limit: 100}, callback(err, results))`
+  - A number of objects equal to the limit passed in are returned
+    - These objects are direct copies of the initalized object
+    - object have a _fakeCount field attached to them for identification
+    - limits > 100 will display an error message, but your code will run normally
+      - Salesforce doesn't allow more than 100 results at a time

-**More functions will be added as necessary**
+**More functions will be added as necessary, pull requests are welcome!**